I-Corinthian/blink-core/doc/rdp.md

 Please note, we do not want to receive any sensitive data during any disclosure, such as personally identifiable information (PII) or any data associated with private/public keys.

-If in any doubt, send an email to `security@bitcoinsv.io`.
+If in any doubt, send an email to `security@blinksv.io`.

-Bitcoin SV Security Team PGP Key
+Blink SV Security Team PGP Key
 --------------------------------
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----